Central Florida Research Park: Park

 The Park was established as a result of legislation passed by the Florida Legislature in 1978, and is a cooperative effort between the University of Central Florida, the Orange County Research and Development Authority, and the Orange County Board of County Commissioners.
 The governing body of the Park is the Orange County Research and Development Authority.
 The university and officials of CFRP believe that the potential for the establishment of close ties between the university and industry will create an attractive environment conducive to the location of research-oriented industry in the Park.
 This activity will enrich and support the academic, teaching, and research programs of the university.
 Businesses can purchase or lease land in the park on which to construct a facility or can lease space for office, lab, or light manufacturing activities.

-Planned to provide a campus-like environment for business adjacent to UCF, the CFRP covers over 1027 acre, directly south of UCF's 1415 acre main campus in Orlando.
+Planned to provide a campus-like environment for business and military modeling, simulation, and training (MS&T) commands and activities adjacent to UCF, the CFRP covers over 1027 acre, directly south of UCF's 1415 acre main campus in Orlando.
 Located approximately 13 mi northeast of downtown Orlando and 55 mi southwest of Daytona Beach, the park was built to supplement the university's goal of providing highly trained personnel to support the Kennedy Space Center and NASA, which is located only 35 mi to the east.

 Partnerships

 Significant organizations, including the Institute for Simulation and Training, National Center for Simulation, Team Orlando, and the National Center for Forensic Science, are located in the Research Park.

 Given the importance of simulation and training to the Department of Defense, an extensive military presence is also located in the park centered on the Orlando area's last remaining active duty military installation, Naval Support Activity Orlando.
-Tenant commands at NSA Orlando include the Naval Air Warfare Center Training Systems Division (NAWCTSD), the US Army Program Executive Office for Simulation, Training, and Instrumentation (PEO STRI), Research, Development and Engineering Command United States Army Simulation and Training Technology Center (STTC), Marine Corps Program Manager for Training Systems (PM TRASYS), and the Air Force Agency for Modeling and Simulation (AFAMS).
+Tenant commands at NSA Orlando include the Naval Air Warfare Center Training Systems Division (NAWCTSD), the U.S. Army Program Executive Office for Simulation, Training, and Instrumentation (PEO STRI), activities of the U.S. Army's Research, Development and Engineering Command United States Army Simulation and Training Technology Center (STTC), the Marine Corps Program Manager for Training Systems (PM TRASYS), and the Air Force Agency for Modeling and Simulation (AFAMS).
 Over $1.4 billion in federal contracts is awarded by the U.S. military each year for activities in and in the vicinity of the park.